Want to make a big impact on your home? Why not do it with plants? These big leaf plants are precisely what you need.

 2. Fiddle Leaf Fig

-Fiddle leaf fig, scientifically known as Ficus Lyrata, can grow up to six feet tall!
+Fiddle leaf fig, scientifically known as Ficus Lyrata, can grow over six feet tall!
 Interior designers especially adore this plant and it can be seen all over magazines, Instagram and Pinterest.

 Fiddle Leaf Fig Care Tips